 We welcome well-behaved dogs (and their owners!) in parts of the parkland.
-From 1 January 2018 the parkland is open from 9.00am so you can enjoy an early-morning stroll away from the bustle later in the day.
+The parkland is open from 9am so you can enjoy an early-morning stroll away from the bustle later in the day.

 Our dog-walking route takes between 20 minutes and an hour, depending on your route and walking pace.
 It's perfect for dog-walkers looking for a short to medium stroll rather than a full day out with your dog.
 Check the link below to see the route.

 Pick up a dog-walking guide on your way in, or download it here:

 Help us to keep Charlecote a safe and enjoyable place for you and your dog, other visitors, our wildlife, and our sheep and deer.